 We are a group of people with an acquired brain injury, families, carers, friends, staff and volunteers who aim to provide information and support for people with an acquired brain injury (ABI).

-Simon, our Project Co-ordinator manages Headway Glasgow, supported by Project Worker, Amy, and Admin Worker, Gwen.
+Simon, our Project Co-ordinator manages Headway Glasgow, supported by Project Workers (Annette and Amy), and Admin Worker, Gwen.
 Part-time group workers run some of our activities such as the Art Group and the Writers’ Group and we have the help of many volunteers who act as members and officers of the Board, assist with group activities and act as fund-raisers and advisers.

 “…everybody does accept each other”

 Our Board, chaired by Maryjane Khalid since October 2015, has overall responsibility for Headway Glasgow.
 Board members are elected annually at the Annual General Meeting to serve for a one-year term and include users of our services, carers, relatives and other volunteers who bring their specific skills to the group.
 A maximum of twelve members are elected and a further six may be co-opted.